Is Poland Becoming the European Capital of Xenophobia?

 While most of the observances unfolded as one would expect in a standard patriotic event, the biggest of all was the one sponsored by extremist right-wing groups, including the heirs to Nazi organizations.
-Their rally, with some 60,000 marchers parading through the streets of Warsaw, featured brazenly racist, Islamophobic, anti-Semitic and homophobic banners and chants.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]
+Their rally, with some 60,000 marchers parading through the streets of Warsaw, featured brazenly racist, Islamophobic, anti-Semitic and homophobic banners and chants.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on U.S. Foreign Policy Under Biden.]

 This annual march has become a magnet for ultranationalists from across Europe and beyond, some coming at the invitation of organizers, others attracted by the rally’s growing reputation among extremist circles.
 It has grown even more popular since the nationalist Law and Justice party, or PiS, took power two years ago.

 The march, and the Polish reaction to it, suggest that unless Poland, its government and its people make a forcefully deliberate decision to counteract tolerance for right-wing radicals, the country is on its way to becoming the European capital of xenophobia—a place where neo-fascist activists will feel free expressing their ideas, intimidating their critics and repelling those who embrace liberal views.
 If a major European country becomes a hub of far-right radicalism, the ramifications for Europe and the West would be damaging.
 But the consequences for Poland could be much worse if it finds itself shunned by the West.

 We have not reached that point yet, but the events of last Saturday provide reason for concern.